 They’re easy to find and replace if you lose a disc too.

 Yes, there are a dozen great brands to choose from but accessibility and familiarity are great too.
-Having discs that are widely used makes your learning the sport go a long way.
+Having discs that are widely used makes your learning of the sport go a long way.

 Later if you choose you can use more obscured discs or support a particular brand because of many reasons.
-The point for now is to learn the sport and flight mechanics.
+The point, for now, is to learn the sport and flight mechanics.

 An easy to throw speed 6!
 This disc is always the most popular beginner driver for a reason.
 A good amount of glide for longer flights.
 This disc turns over easily with a -2 turn and fades back nicely with a 1 fade.
 This disc is a must for any beginner and loved by advanced players alike.

 At a speed 9 don’t let this disc fool you.
 This disc is easy to throw with a low glide to ensure it stays low.
 Perfect for throwing in the trees.
 With a -2 turn and a 2 fade, this disc is what we call a stable driver.
 Send it on its way and watch it land right in front of you.

 Click to get a Valkyrie from infinitediscs